srgokribb/Rifdock-Total-Setup/README.md

 ### 3. Install PyRosetta
 ##### (1) Get the license for PyRosetta in Rosetta Commons(https://www.rosettacommons.org/software/license-and-download)

-##### (2) Check the Python version installed in linux computer.
+##### (2) Check the Python version installed on the Linux computer.
     $ python --version

 ##### (3) Download proper version of PyRosetta4 in PyRosetta server(https://graylab.jhu.edu/download/PyRosetta4/archive/release/)

 - Release : Speed optimized build for production runs.
-- MinSizeRel : Build optimized to reduce memory which could be suitable to low memory-systems.
+- MinSizeRel : Build optimized to reduce memory which could be suitable for low memory systems.
-- Debug : Binaries compiled in debug mode with additioanl asserts enabled and with debug-infor compiled-in.
+- Debug : Binaries compiled in debug mode with additional asserts enabled and with debug-info compiled in.
 Build for debugging
-- Python-x.x versions : PyRosetta build for specific Python version.
+- Python-x.x versions : The builds of PyRosetta for the specific Python version.
 - "PyRosetta4.Release.python36.linux.release-316.tar.bz2" is selected for installation.

 ##### (4) Move the downloaded file to the directory to install PyRosetta and unzip the file.